-GUIDE LINES FOR ISSUE OF COMMEMORATIVE POSTAGE STAMPS
+RULES FOR ISSUE OF COMMEMORATIVE POSTAGE STAMPS

 BY THE DEPARTMENT OF POSTS, MINISTRY OF COMMUNICATIONS & INFORMATION TECHNOLOGY, GOVERNMENT OF INDIA

 The proposals for issue of Commemorative Postage Stamps will be examined and approved based on the following rules:-

-1. Proposals for issue of Commemorative Postage Stamps may be sent by any citizen
+1. Proposals for issue of Commemorative Postage Stamps may be sent by any citizen of

 2. Proposals must be submitted in the format available on www.indiapost.gov.in.

 Incomplete proposals will not be considered and no correspondence will be made in this regard.
 It shall be the responsibility of the proponent to submit a complete proposal in the prescribed format.

 3. Proposals should be sent at least two years in advance in the prescribed format for consideration by the Philatelic Advisory Committee (PAC)/Sub Committee of the PAC and approval by the competent authority.

 4. Proposals will be considered and recommended/not recommended by the PAC/ Sub Committee of the PAC.
 They will not be carried forward for the next PAC/ Sub Committee meeting.

 5. Not more than 50 issues (maximum 100 stamps) of Commemorative Postage Stamps per annum shall be issued.